 Every goal needs a deadline.
 This section establishes a clear timeline for the PIP, which typically lasts between 30 and 90 days.
 The duration should be realistic for the goals you’ve set; for instance, hitting a new quota might require a full 60 or 90 days to demonstrate progress.
 Just as important as the overall timeline is a schedule for regular check-ins.
 Plan to meet weekly or bi-weekly to review progress, discuss challenges, and provide ongoing feedback.
 These meetings keep the PIP top-of-mind and allow you to make adjustments as needed, turning the plan into a dynamic and collaborative process.

-How to Put Your Sales PIP into Action
+How to Successfully Launch a Sales PIP

 Once you have a well-documented plan, it's time to put it into motion.
 This is where clear communication and consistent follow-through make all the difference.
 A PIP document is just a piece of paper until you actively manage the process.
 The goal isn't just to monitor performance but to create a structured environment where the sales rep has every opportunity to succeed.
 A well-executed PIP can be a powerful tool for development, but its success depends entirely on how you lead the rep through it.